AlborzNazari/open-intelligence-lab/README.md

 ## Quick Start

-Two ways to run the project.
-Choose based on what you need.
+### Not Necessary.
+For engineers & enthusiasts who use python or univorn app to run the app instead of paas Visual Lab (Paas) host server.

----
+There are Two ways to run the project:

 ### Option A — Python (static data, no Docker required)